 In the marketplace, as well as in real life, rules are often based on rituals.
-These unwritten conventions bring humans together to exchange and communicate, giving us a sense of community and belonging.
-For Roth, one ritual rises to the level of a rule: every morning at home he drinks his first coffee with his wife Emily.
-"Coffee is a metaphor for talking to each other", says the laureate, sipping from his cup.
+These unwritten agreements bring humans together to exchange and communicate, giving us a sense of community and belonging.
+For Roth, one ritual rises to the level of a rule.
+Every morning at home he drinks his first coffee with his wife Emily.
+"Coffee is a metaphor for talking to each other," says the laureate, sipping from his cup.

-Every Tuesday lunchtime, Roth’s colleagues and students gather for a coffee.
+Every Tuesday at lunch, Roth’s colleagues and students gather for a coffee.
 They take a stroll down to one of the lawns and occupy a picnic table.
 The collaborators discuss the latest research results, the progress they have made, the problems that arise, and the challenges that will follow.
 These weekly coffee rituals create a safe, non-competitive, familial environment.
-Similar to the way a market designer’s drafting of rules makes it safe for the participants to reveal their preferences, Roth designed these coffee table discussions as a platform for exchange, a marketplace of ideas, where students are encouraged to reveal their true ideas.
+Similar to the way a market designer’s drafting of rules makes it safe for the participants to reveal their preferences, Roth designed these coffee table discussions as a platform for exchange, a marketplace of ideas, where students are encouraged to reveal their thoughts openly.